NCAR/GeoCAT/pages/main-menu.md

 ## Updating the main menu

 The main menu is set in the mainmenu.yml file in the _data directory.
-Paths can be both absolute and relative in the menu.
+Paths can be either absolute or relative in the menu.
 The structure for creating a menu is:

 ```yml
 menu: